cterdam/dotfiles/README.md

     sudo chown -R $(whoami) $HOME/.config
     ```

-  - Now run `sudo vim` and it will auto install all plugins, including COC plugins.
+  - Now run `sudo nvim` and it will auto install all plugins, including COC plugins.

 ### 5. Other Packages